TL;DR

 Private medical insurance is designed to cover acute conditions that arise after you take out your policy.

-- An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+- An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include joint replacements, cataract surgery, or treatment for hernias.

 - A chronic condition is a long-term illness that cannot be cured but can be managed with medication, therapy, or lifestyle changes.
 Examples include diabetes, asthma, arthritis, and high blood pressure.